wxgao33/xMarkerFinder/README.md

 -g the column name of experimental interest(group) in metadata (default: Group)
 -b the column name of major confounder in metadata (default: Cohort)
--c input covariates file (tab-delimited format containing all covariates) -d input choice of using p values or FDR-adjusted p values(q values) (p,q) -t the threshold of p or q value for plotting (default: 0.05)
+-c input covariates file (tab-delimited format containing all covariates) -d input choice indicating whether to use the adjusted p values rather than the raw p values and the adjusting values (F,bonf,fdr)
+-t the threshold of p or q value for plotting (default: 0.05)
 ```
 - Input files: